 Do Get Medical Clearance

-Before starting an exercise regimen, people with conditions such as kyphosis, scoliosis, spondylosis or other malformations of the spinal column should have a thorough physical examination, preferably by a spine surgeon or a doctor who specializes in orthopedics.
+Before starting an exercise regimen, people with conditions such as kyphosis, scoliosis, spondylosis or other malformations of the spinal column should have a thorough physical examination, preferably by an expert Los Angeles spine surgeon or a doctor who specializes in orthopedics.
 The physician, along with a trained physical therapist, can prescribe a tailor-made program for patients that can help them attain fitness while protecting the vertebral column.

 Don’t Push Beyond Your Limits